-Many people are confused about the difference between dental insurance and dental finance — specifically, which one is worth the money.
-While many patients resort to insurance, some prefer finance.
+Many people are confused about the difference between dental insurance and dental payment plans — specifically, which one is worth the money.
+While many patients resort to insurance, some prefer payment plans.
 The fact is — they both have pros and cons.
-Insurance policies can be tricky, whereas financing is often full of complicated jargon, so here is an overview of both the terms so you can decide which one works better for you.
+Insurance policies can be tricky, whereas payment plans is often full of complicated jargon, so here is an overview of both the terms so you can decide which one works better for you.

 Dental insurance is a type of medical insurance, designed to pay a portion of the costs associated with dental work.
 Don’t miss the keyword here: portion!

-Dental finance is a type of loan taken out by patients when they can’t afford the treatment or when their insurance doesn’t cover the complete cost of the treatment.
+Dental payment plans is a type of loan taken out by patients when they can’t afford the treatment or when their insurance doesn’t cover the complete cost of the treatment.

 Choosing dental insurance!

 When you sign up for insurance, you will come across different plans to choose from, including dental insurance through HMOs, PPOs, and DPOs.
 Each plan type will have a premium linked to it, which you will pay every month to assure your coverage for the year.

 HMOs and DMOs – When signing up for insurance through an HMO or DMO, you will see only an in-network provider

 PPOs- Insurance through PPO may go in-network or out-of-network.